vishvAsa/notes/power/sustainability/articles/tom_murphy/energy_human-ambitions_finite-planet/1_setting_the_stage/3_Population.md

 {{< figure src="../images/population-growth-rate.png" title="" class="thumbnail">}}

-Figure 3.10: Net population rate, in per- cent, as a function of per-capita GDP.
-A clear trend shows wealthier countries hav- ing lower growth rates.
-A win-win solution would seem to present itself, in which every- one arrives at the lower right-hand side of this graph: more money for all and a stable population!
+Figure 3.10: Net population rate, in percent, as a function of per-capita GDP.
+A clear trend shows wealthier countries having lower growth rates.
+A win-win solution would seem to present itself, in which everyone arrives at the lower right-hand side of this graph: more money for all and a stable population!
 Dot size (area) is proportional to population [^r6], [^r8], [^r19], [^r20].

 <details><summary>Example 3.3.1 (द्रष्टुं नोद्यम्)</summary>